 Try to make it work at your job.

 Unless your job is your passion or your dream comes true, there is hardly a perfect job.
 You could have a job that takes all your time.
 Or have to deal with an uncooperative coworker, an abusive boss, or even very little pay for loads of work.
 Regardless, it is always better to try and remedy the discomforts you face at your job by trying to make it work.
-That way, you get to enhance your staying power which will speak in your favor when you finally get that dream job.
+That way, you build your resume and enhance your staying power, which will speak in your favor when you decide on your next move toward that dream job.

 Talk to a trusted person.